thewhitehouse007/auto-installer/README.md

 # Windows 10 & 11 Test/Project Machine Setup

-This is the script to setup a new test VM.
+This is the script to set up a new test VM.

 ## Prerequisites